Damion Easley

 Jacinto Damion Easley (born November 11, 1969) is an American former professional baseball player who is currently an assistant hitting coach for the Arizona Diamondbacks of Major League Baseball (MLB).
 While primarily a second baseman throughout his career, he made appearances at every position except pitcher and catcher.
 He played in MLB for the California Angels, Detroit Tigers, Tampa Bay Devil Rays, Florida Marlins, Arizona Diamondbacks, and New York Mets.

 Early life

-Easley was born November 11, 1969 in New York City.
-His father was half-Puerto Rican, half-Jamaican; his mother was Cuban with Cherokee ancestry.
+Easley was born November 11, 1969, in New York City.
+His father was half-Puerto Rican, half-Jamaican; his mother was Cuban with Cherokee descent.
 At age five, his family moved from the Bronx to Mount Vernon, New York.
 At age 11, his parents divorced and he moved with his father to California.
-He attended Lakewood High School in Lakewood, California, where he was a member of the CIF champions in 1987.
+He attended Lakewood High School in Lakewood, California, where he was criticized for dressing up in black face during a drama club performance of “My Fair Lady”.
 He attended Long Beach City College before being drafted by the California Angels in the 30th round of the 1988 amateur draft.